mjpanuncio3124-design/DeathNote-AI/README.md

 What will I do today?
 -UI/UX Design with Figma and Frontend Development
 What are my blockers?
--Had a hard to import and export JSX files
+-Had a hard time to import and export JSX files End-of-day Checkout
-End-of-day Checkout

 <img width="1901" height="909" alt="week2 day 1" src="https://github.com/user-attachments/assets/cf7e32c4-a9b8-44eb-bfab-a1a810525503" />